magdazembik/OCoZapytac/STEP_BY_STEP_GUIDE.md

 ## 🎯 Project Overview

-**Co Zapytać** is a modern blog platform for Polish entrepreneurs focusing on tax and accounting knowledge.
+**O Co Zapytać** is a modern blog platform for Polish entrepreneurs focusing on tax and accounting knowledge.
 The project consists of:

 - **Backend**: FastAPI with Python (handles data, API, email)
 - **Frontend**: HTML/HTMX/CSS/JavaScript (user interface)